public final class DataApi

 the response.SourceDataException

-s (see
+(see

-above) than partially-complete data sets, make sure to specify the
+, make sure to specify

 minimum number of values or the

-minimum day range on the Period
+minimum day range for the Period

-s in your request.
-Unless you
+objects in your request.
+Unless

-specify minimums, the API will return the best it can from within the
+you specify minimums, the API will return the best it can from within the

-specification you give.Other data guarantees:
+specifications you give.Other data guarantees:

 DayRangePeriod

-imprecisely, The API will never return more data than you asked for, or
+never return more data than you asked for, or data from outside of the

-data from outside of the range that you asked for.NaN
+range that you asked for.NaN

 , 0, -1, 9999 etc. If a station